paulh002/sdrberry/README.md

 - Transmitter part
 - USB CAT interface support (config serial controler in cfg file example ESP32 as CAT controler)
 - i2c filter support for PCF8574
+- USB Controler with ESP32 (Optical contoler for vfo and 2 mechanical encoders for volume and gain etc)

 Installation of libraries is necessary:
 - Liquid DSP